synasapmob/documentation/architecture-openmark.md

 ## Architecture

 Scalability is crucial for projects.
 We implemented a **system container** to enhance scalability.
-The **system container**'s mission is to pull folders and render them, effectively managing multiple projects within a single repository.
+The **system container** mission is to pull folders and render them, effectively managing multiple projects within a single repository.

 1. **Initialization:**
    You can easily clone other chains based on the initial framework.
 This allows you to quickly set up new projects by following the established structure.